querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 .fancy-button__label {}
 {% endhighlight %}

-*Modifiers* are modifications of blocks or elements, which are delimited with double hyphens. **Modifications can be visual or state related.**
+*Modifiers* are modifications of blocks or elements, which are delimited with double hyphens. **Modifications may be visual or state related.**

 {% highlight css %}
 .fancy-button--disabled {}
 .fancy-button__icon--large {}
+{% endhighlight %}

+### Namespacing

+On large projects it is usually beneficial to namespace CSS selectors, making it easier to determine where in the [atomic design]({{ site.baseurl }}{% link concepts/atomic-design.md %}) specification the BEM block fits.
+This is usually performed by prefixing the selector with a letter.

+{% highlight css %}
+.a-button {} // an atom
+.m-search-form {} // a molecule
+.o-hero-banner {} // an organism
+.t-process {} // a template
+.p-register {} // a page
+.u-screenreader {} // a utility class
 {% endhighlight %}

 ## Properties